SADi-S or BPD/DS: Comparing Types of Duodenal Switch Surgery

-Part 2 – The intestinal bypass portion of the surgery is performed (after some time in higher BMI patients) – creating a 100 cm common channel with a 200 cm alimentary limb.
+- Part 2 – The intestinal bypass portion of the surgery is performed (after some time in higher BMI patients) – creating a 100 cm common channel with a 200 cm alimentary limb.

 After seeing the results and the subsequent weight loss from the first part, some patients opted not to continue with the second part.
 That is how Gastric Sleeve or Sleeve Gastrectomy became popular as a stand-alone treatment option in weight loss and obesity management.

 About Single Loop Duodenal Switch Surgery (SADi-S)

 Single Anastomosis Duodeno-Ilean bypass with Sleeve Gastrectomy (SADI-S), also known as a single-loop duodenal switch or Stomach Intestinal Pylorus Sparing (SIPS), is a variation of classical duodenal switch.
-The purpose of the single-loop duodenal switch (SADi-S) was to reduce this risk by having only one anastomosis.
+The purpose of the single-loop duodenal switch (SADi-S) is to reduce this risk by having only one anastomosis.

 The risk of leaking and spilling potentially harmful matter into the peritoneum is significantly increased with every anastomosis (or intestine connection).
 Additionally, fewer connections directly translate into a possibly shorter surgery, making it easier to perform in one step and reducing intra-operative risks such as hemorrhage and infection.